American River College

 American River College (ARC) is a public community college in unincorporated Sacramento, California.
-It is part of the California Community Colleges System.
+It is one of four colleges in the Los Rios Community College District and is part of the California Community Colleges System.

 History

-The college was opened in 1955 as American River Junior College (ARJC), on the site of the old Grant Technical College.
-It moved to its current location in 1958, occupying eight newly built office complexes and the original Cameron ranch house.
-In 1965 the college became a part of the Los Rios Community College District and became American River College.
+It was originally opened as Grant Technical School in 1942 to aid in the World War II efforts.
+It was an addition to Grant Union High School, which opened in 1932, and was one-of-five high school aeronautical training programs in the country.
+In 1945 it became Grant Technical College, and it became American River Junior College (ARJC) in 1955.
+It moved from the old Grant Tech campus to its current location in 1958, occupying eight newly built office complexes and the original Cameron ranch house.
+In 1965, the college became a part of the Los Rios Community College District and officially became American River College.
 Today, along with Cosumnes River College, Folsom Lake College and Sacramento City College, ARC is directed by a seven-member board of trustees elected by voters residing in the district.

 The climactic police showdown of the 1986 Emilio Estevez and Demi Moore film Wisdom was filmed on the American River campus, including in and around Beaver Stadium.

-During the period of 2004–2013, the college opened a variety of new facilities, including buildings for Health Education, Theater & Music, Kinesiology, and Life Science and Fine Arts.
-In addition, the college also expanded its bookstore and library and opened a new Student Center and parking garage.
-In 2014 the college opened the 19,000 square foot Evangelisti Culinary Arts Center, which houses the college's hospitality management program and student-run Oak Cafe restaurant and bakery.
-In 2021 the college opened the 57,000 square foot Diane Bryant STEM Innovation Center, which houses a variety of academic programs.
+During the period of 2004–2013, the college opened a variety of new facilities, including buildings for health education, theater & music, kinesiology, and life science and fine arts.
+In addition, the college also expanded its bookstore and library and opened a new student center and parking garage.
+In 2014, the college opened the 19,000 square foot Evangelisti Culinary Arts Center, which houses the college's hospitality management program and student-run Oak Cafe restaurant and bakery.
+In 2021, the college opened the 57,000 square foot Diane Bryant STEM Innovation Center, which houses a variety of academic programs.

 In 2008, the student body association supported California Proposition 8 which sought to restrict marriage to opposite-sex couples.
-In 2010 the Board of Trustees lost a lawsuit against the student body association.
+In 2010, the board of trustees lost a lawsuit against the student body association regarding the college's invalidation of their votes for student trustee.